rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 ## 23-Create a Service Request

 1. Fetch Service request Codes
 2. Create a Service request to provide towel by Housekeeping department.
-Ensure you change the dates within the payload
+Ensure you change the tag`openDate` within the payload
-3. Fetch the Service Request Codes applied to the reservation
+3. Fetch the Service Request Codes applied to the reservation to see whether it was successfully inserted

 ## 24-Set Wake up Call